ENC civil rights leaders react to grand jury decision in Breonna Taylor case

 Community leaders say the best way to make a statement about social justice is for people to vote this fall.

-Early voting in the east is from October 15th to the 31st.
+Early voting in the East is from October 15 to the 31.